 Headmaster Michael Wilson joined Cranleigh Abu Dhabi from Cranleigh Prep School in the UK where he was Headmaster for ten years.
 Michael is no stranger to the Abu Dhabi school, having played a pivotal role in its foundation and development since its inception in 2011.
 Michael wrote the school’s 3-18 curriculum plan, co-wrote its business plan and has been actively involved as a Board member since 2014.

 Michael has over 30 years of top class British educational experience.
 Runner up in the Tatler ‘Best Prep School Head Award’ in 2016, the majority of his career as an educator has been in the UK but his CV also tells a story of passion for international education.
-Apart from his significant involvement with Cranleigh Abu Dhabi, Mike has spent four years teaching in his native Kenya (where he also coached the national tennis team) and played a key role in the establishment of Dulwich International College in Phuket, Thailand when it opened in 1997.
+Apart from his significant involvement with Cranleigh Abu Dhabi, Michael has spent four years teaching in his native Kenya (where he also coached the national tennis team) and played a key role in the establishment of Dulwich International College in Phuket, Thailand when it opened in 1997.
 His career has taken him into every area of school life, as a practitioner, manager and, for the last 16 years, as a leader.

-Mike has held a number of senior roles in leading UK schools, including Headmaster at Edge Grove School and Head of Sixth Form and careers at Bradfield College, but his deepest connection is with Cranleigh where he has worked for a total of 25 years.
-Mike’s first job was with Cranleigh UK as a Chemistry teacher in 1982 and since then, he returned three time – firstly in 1989, again in 1998 and then in 2008 when he became Headmaster of the Prep School.
+Michael has held a number of senior roles in leading UK schools, including Headmaster at Edge Grove School and Head of Sixth Form and careers at Bradfield College, but his deepest connection is with Cranleigh where he has worked for a total of 25 years.
+Michael’s first job was with Cranleigh UK as a Chemistry teacher in 1982 and since then, he returned three time – firstly in 1989, again in 1998 and then in 2008 when he became Headmaster of the Prep School.